 Who does it protect?

-an ‘insured person’ is defined as a past, present or future directors, officers, shadow directors, and those acting in a management or supervisory capacity for the company or its subsidiaries.
+An ‘insured person’ is defined as a past, present or future director, officer, shadow director, and those acting in a management or supervisory capacity for the company or its subsidiaries.

 What does it cover?

-- Statutory awards, damages, judgments, settlements, bail bond costs, crisis costs, deprivation of asset costs, prosecution costs, public relations expenses, insolvency hearing costs and regulatory crisis costs
+- Statutory awards, damages, judgements, settlements, bail bond costs, crisis costs, deprivation of asset costs, prosecution costs, public relations expenses, insolvency hearing costs and regulatory crisis costs

 - Defence costs, legal representation expenses and subpoena costs